mistasse/modulom-panopticdeeplab/README.md

 # ModulOM (RethinkingMLPapers2021) over Panoptic-Deeplab (CVPR 2020)
 [OpenReview](https://openreview.net/forum?id=264iXDLnD59) |  [Poster](https://github.com/mistasse/modulom-panopticdeeplab/blob/master/docs/modulom_poster.png?raw=true)

-The Modular Output Mathematics (ModulOM) is a component proposed in the the following paper: [ModulOM: Disseminating Deep Learning Research with Modular Output Mathematics](https://openreview.net/forum?id=264iXDLnD59).
+ModulOM (for MODULar Output Mathematics) is proposed in the the following paper: [ModulOM: Disseminating Deep Learning Research with Modular Output Mathematics](https://openreview.net/forum?id=264iXDLnD59).
 This repository, derived from [the public Panoptic-Deeplab reimplementation by its original author](https://github.com/bowenc0221/panoptic-deeplab), is meant to accompany our paper to illustrate ModulOM applied on some use case.
-For more information on the latter, please have a look at [the Panoptic-Deeplab paper](https://arxiv.org/abs/1911.10194) or at the second part of this README.
+For more information on Panoptic-Deeplab, please have a look at [the Panoptic-Deeplab paper](https://arxiv.org/abs/1911.10194) or at the second part of this README.
 This code is be released publicly under the Apache License 2.0.
 [Here below](#main-modifications-to-the-code-base) is a list of the main modifications involved to the code base.

 ModulOM is a first step towards Output Mathematics (OM) that are manageable to build atomic increments upon, to probe, and to transplant from one code base to another.
-We strongly believe it constitutes a way to make OM shareable, plug-and-play components of Deep Learning experiments, just like optimizers, neural architectures, data-augmentation pipelines, ...
+The code implementing losses, the decoding process and target maps (what we consider as the simplest case of OM) is usually intricated because of inter-dependencies between those components, making it is difficult to impact them in a consistent fashion.
+We strongly believe ModulOM constitutes a way to make OM another shareable, plug-and-play component of Deep Learning experiments, just like optimizers, neural architectures, data-augmentation pipelines, ...

 ## What are Output Mathematics?